markets/flip-on-fail/README.md

 ## Acknowledgements

 - This project was inspired by the [table_flipper](https://github.com/iridakos/table_flipper) Ruby gem.
-- This project was pair-progammed with Copilot and Claude 3.7 Sonnet.
+- This project was pair-progammed with `Copilot` and `Claude 3.7 Sonnet`.

+## Disclaimer

+This project is intended as a light-hearted joke and should be used for fun.
+It adds a bit of humor, but please do not take it too seriously.
+Feel free to use it to bring some joy and laughter into your coding sessions!

 ## License

 Copyright (c) Marc Anguera Insa.
-SuchTube is released under the [MIT License](LICENSE).
+Flip Out is released under the [MIT License](LICENSE).